angeldomp49/nanokit/NOTES.md

-the eloquent dir going to be moved to database module, for the request publish subscribe pattern files will be removed, for mail we going to use strategy pattern for emails with data forms. for routes config the changes for templates nothing for now for translations config the changes for Util and Url nothing for now
+the eloquent dir going to be moved to database module,  *ok* for the request publish subscribe pattern files will be removed,  *ok* for mail we going to use strategy pattern for emails with data forms.
+for routes config the changes *ok* for templates nothing for now for translations config the changes for Util and Url nothing for now *ok*

+addition of app/generalsettings,
+kernel has been moved to Core/Kernel creation of Core with the essential code, like Request, Site and interfaces for strategy pattern use of Config::init function for initialize each module changes in controllerProcessor for Config class and rename Http to Route then Routing.
+Addition of some functionalities to Logger class